 Reward and punishment leaders.
 Recognize and reward followers; provide punishment when required (normally in the form of counseling).

-Charismatic Leaders - Have strong effect on followers by appealing to their emotions, aspirations, needs, and values.
+Charismatic Leaders - Have a strong effect on followers by appealing to their emotions, aspirations, needs, and values.

-Boundary Spanning Leader - Build networks for the team by representing the team with higher ups and connecting them with other groups.
+Boundary Spanning Leader - Build networks for the team by representing the team with higher-ups and connecting them with other groups.